Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Application to Multimodal Data

 \section{Application to Multimodal Data}

 Finally, we present an application of our framework to Airbnb price listing data, available at \url{http://insideairbnb.com/get-the-data.html}.
-Various data modalities are included in the data, such as numeric variables for latitude and longitude, integer variables such as number of bedrooms, textual information such as a room description, dates as well as an image of each property (size $200\times200\times3$).
-We will focus on apartments in Munich, Germany consisting of 3,504 observations and 73 features.
+Various data modalities are included in the data, such as numeric variables for latitude and longitude, integer variables such as the number of bedrooms, textual information such as a room description, dates as well as an image of each property (size $200\times200\times3$), see Table \ref{tab:feat}.
+We will focus on apartments in Munich, Germany consisting of 3,504 observations and 73 features of mixed data modalities.
 Our goal is to predict the listing price of each apartment in an interpretable structured additive model, while also accounting for the room description and images.
+As the data set is relatively small and the information content in the images seems also not substantially decisive for the room price, we use this application to demonstrate a further property of the orthogonalization---its regularization effect.
+To this end, we compare the model using two different specifications.
+One model is specified with structured and unstructured predictors which are simply added up.
+The other specification regularizes the learned latent image effects by orthogonalizing them w.r.t.~all specified structured features.
+In other words, the second model subtracts the structured information from the learned image information in order to regularize the DNN.
+For model inspection and fine-tuning, we set aside 10\% of the data for testing and use 10\% of the resulting training data for early stopping.

-For later model inspection we set aside 10\% of the data as test set and use 10\% of the resulting training data for early stopping.
-For $\mathcal{D}$, we use an inverse gamma distribution, yielding a superior fit compared to other distribution candidates such as the Pareto distribution. $\mathcal{D}$ is parameterized by its location (mode) $\mu$ and shape parameter $\sigma$ with corresponding additive predictors $\eta_\mu$ and $\eta_\sigma$, respectively.
-To model the distribution's mode of the apartment prices, we define our linear predictor $\eta_\mu$ as
+\emph{Model Specification} For $\mathcal{D}$, we use a log-normal distribution. $\mathcal{D}$ is parameterized by its location (mean) $\mu$ and scale parameter $\sigma$ with corresponding additive predictors $\eta_\mu$ and $\eta_\sigma$, respectively.
+To model the mean of the logarithmic apartment prices ($\mu$), we define our linear predictor $\eta_\mu$ as

 with features given in Table~\ref{tab:feat}.